-S/1.1 In Scotland, for road projects promoted by the Trunk Road Authority, the principles of DMRB document CD 622 shall be adopted except for certification and checking requirements (see clause below).

-S/1.2 In Scotland differing organisational structures mean that separate certification and checking requirements shall be complied with as set out in Technical Memorandum SH4/89 [Ref 1.N], which is currently being retained.
+- S/1.1 In Scotland, for road projects promoted by the Trunk Road Authority, the principles of DMRB document CD 622 shall be adopted except for certification and checking requirements (see clause below). - S/1.2 Transport Scotland shall be contacted for details of separate certification and checking requirements. - NOTE Differing organisational structures mean that separate certification and checking requirements are in place.